 Moss derives special pleasure from beating Ferrari with less powerful British racing cars, but he has paid a price for it.
 He can’t do it consistently, and it has cost him at least one and perhaps as many three world championships.
 Moss’s life might be easier if he drove for Ferrari, but he refuses to do so.
 Early in his career, Enzo Ferrari offered the Englishman a seat in one of his cars for a race in Bari, Italy.
 When Moss arrived, he was told the offer was withdrawn: Il Commendatore, the mercurial patriarch of Italian racing, had a change of mind, and without so much as an explanation or an apology, assigned the car to someone else.
 Moss was incensed, believing that Ferrari had not only insulted him but England as well.
 Then and there he swore never to drive a Ferrari.
+Ever.
 With rare exception, he hasn’t.

 Moss’s crew is well-trained and highly inventive; they have gutted the year-old Lotus to meet this year’s minimum weight limit of 980 pounds, making it one of the lightest and flimsiest cars in the race.
 The bungy cord holding down the engine bonnet is a nice touch.
 In Alf Francis, Moss has arguably the best mechanic in the business.
 And the Climax Mark II engine mounted behind him has the full-factory support of Coventry Climax.
-Climax engineers swear they supply engines of equal horsepower to all the British teams, but everyone knows Moss’s engine is more equal than the others.
+Climax engineers swear they supply engines of equal horsepower to all the British teams, but everyone knows Moss’s engine is more equal than the rest.
 In fact, it is the Walker pit where most of the Climax engineers congregate on race weekend.
 Moss’s Climax engine is the only one in the race that doesn’t smoke, pop, or bang at low RPM.
 The R.R.C.
 Walker Racing Team, while classified among the independents, is in fact, the de facto Coventry Climax factory team.

 Phil Hill should be leading the race.
 He is the ranking Ferrari driver, he knows Monaco like the back of his hand, and he has a 25-horsepower advantage over Moss.
-But all is not as it seems at Ferrari, where politics sometimes takes a back seat to winning races.
+But all is not as it seems at Ferrari, where politics sometimes takes a front seat to winning races.
 Enzo Ferrari is a hard-headed, stubborn man, and for reasons unknown to all but him, often stands in the way of his team's progress.
 Ferrari was the last to adopt disc brakes, the last to switch to a rear-engine chassis, and in 1961, still prefers wire wheels over lighter and stronger magnesium wheels.
 Since joining the team in 1957, chief engineer Carlo Chiti has fought an uphill battle to bring Ferrari up to date.
 In the Ferrari 156 “Sharknose” he has finally succeeded.
 After a couple of down years in F1, Ferrari has once again regained the upper hand, thanks to Chiti's engineering brilliance and persistence.

-There is yet another problem at Ferrari: Ill Commendatore refuses to name a number-one driver.
+There is yet another problem at Ferrari: Il Commendatore refuses to name a number-one driver.
 Hill is the obvious choice.
 He has been with the team longest, is the fastest driver, and has won the most races.
 But he is not named number-one so enjoys no special status and must fight for everything he gets.
 He does not enjoy the advantages of working closely with the mechanics, as does Moss with Walker, and defending world champion Jack Brabham with Cooper, or Clark with Lotus.
 At Ferrari, you tell the team manager what is wrong with your car, and pray something is done before the race.
 At Monaco, Hill does not even have the fastest Ferrari.
 As Ferrari's newest driver, Ginther has the hot new Ferrari.
 Ginther's machine has the more powerful 120-degree V6 engine, which puts out 190 horsepower, 10 horses more than Hill’s Ferrari.
-The 120-degree V6 is lighter, sits lower in the chassis, and has been moved further forward slightly, which means Ginther’s Ferrari not only has more horsepower, but handles better, and so is better suited to Monaco’s demanding streets.
+The 120-degree V6 is lighter, sits lower in the chassis, and has been moved forward slightly, which means Ginther’s Ferrari not only has more horsepower, but handles better, and so is better suited to Monaco’s demanding streets.
 The official word is the car is too new, too untested, to give to a driver of Hill’s veteran status.
 But Ginther’s Ferrari still sounds crisp at the half-way point of the race, while Hill’s machine still makes the same blubbering sound around corners that it made in practice.
 It’s a problem with the downdraft carburetors, that had yet to be fully resolved by race time.

 On lap 78, the Ferrari team manager gives Ginther the "faster" sign.
 Ginther passes Hill (who yields) and begins cutting into Moss’s lead.